ravindersirohi/NodePostgreSQL/README.md

 # Node, Express and Postgres
 Restful API with Node, Express and Postgres

-Clone the repository and follow the below
+Clone the repository and restore the dependencies

-# Postgress Schema Script : Connect the database via pg Admin and run below script
+# Postgres Schema Script : Connect the database via pg Admin and run below script

 CREATE TABLE Profiles
 (